halloweeks/AES-128-ECB/README.md

 ## Overview

-This GitHub repository contains a custom implementation of the Advanced Encryption Standard (AES) with a focus on AES-128 encryption.
-It features an enhanced version with 12 rounds for improved security and cryptographic strength.
+This GitHub repository contains a standard implementation of the Advanced Encryption Standard (AES) with a focus on AES-128 ECB (Electronic Codebook) encryption.
+AES-128 is a widely adopted encryption standard known for its security and efficiency.

 ## Features

-- **Extended Rounds:** This custom AES-128 variant includes 12 rounds, offering enhanced resistance to attacks and increased security.

-- **Static Rcon Values:** Rcon values have been expanded to support 12 rounds, allowing flexibility in key expansion without the need for dynamic generation.
+- **AES-128 ECB:** This implementation adheres to the AES-128 ECB encryption mode, which encrypts individual 16-byte blocks of data independently.
+It supports the encryption of multiple 16-byte blocks in sequence.

-- **Fixed Block Size:** This implementation enforces a fixed block size of 16 bytes, and it does not support padding.
-Input data must be exactly 16 bytes in length.
+- **Fixed Block Size:** The algorithm enforces a fixed block size of 16 bytes, and it does not support padding.
+Input data must be exactly 16 bytes in length for each block.

-- **Incompatibility with Standard AES-128:** Please note that this custom AES-128 implementation with 12 rounds is not compatible with the standard AES-128 algorithm, which uses only 10 rounds.
-Data encrypted using this modified version cannot be decrypted using the standard AES-128 algorithm.
+- **Compatibility:** Data encrypted using this standard AES-128 ECB algorithm can be decrypted using any compliant AES-128 ECB decryption implementation.

 ## Usage

-To utilize this custom AES-128 implementation with 12 rounds, follow the instructions provided below:
+To utilize this standard AES-128 ECB implementation, follow the instructions provided below:

-### Include "AES.h" in Your Code
+### Including "AES.h" Header

-Before using the AES encryption and decryption functions, make sure to include the "AES.h" header in your code.
+Before utilizing the AES encryption and decryption functions, ensure that you've included the "AES.h" header in your code.
+This header provides access to the AES functionality.

 ```c
 #include "AES.h"
 ```

-### AES Context
+### AES Context Initialization

-Before using the AES encryption and decryption functions, you need to initialize an AES context.
-This context stores the encryption/decryption state.
+To perform AES encryption and decryption, you must initialize an AES context.
+This context serves as a container for maintaining the encryption and decryption state.

 ```c
 AES_CTX ctx;